sogodongo/King-County-House/README.md

 + The normality assumption of the model is satisfied based on the QQ-plot of the model residuals.
 Additionally, the scatter plot of residuals vs predicted values indicates that the residuals are centered around zero and exhibit random patterns, suggesting that the multiple linear regression assumptions are reasonably met.

 + The low MSE and RMSE values demonstrate the success of this model in predicting house prices in the King County housing market.
-These results provide confidence in the model's ability to estimate house prices accurately, which can be valuable for buyers, sellers, and real estate professionals in making informed decisions in the real estate market.
+These results provide confidence in the model's ability to estimate house prices accurately, which can be valuable for buyers, sellers, and real estate professionals in making informed decisions in the real estate market.The difference between the two MSE/RMSE values is relatively small, indicating that the model's performance is consistent across both the training and testing sets.

 ## 4.Recommenations